odota/core/_posts/about.md

   * Ability uses/hits
   * Gold/XP breakdown
   * Damage/Kills breakdown
-* Advanced Querying: Supports flexible querying of matches by teammate, team composition, opponent composition, etc.
+* Advanced Querying: Supports flexible querying of matches and aggregation by:
+  * player in game (account ID)
+  * team composition (heroes)
+  * opponent composition (heroes)
+  * Standard filters: patch, game mode, etc.
+* Aggregations:
+  * Count of matches, win rate
+  * Win rate by hour/day of week
+  * Hero Matchups (win rate when playing as, with, against a hero)
+  * Teammates (win rate playing with particular players)
+  * Histogram (number of matches across Duration, LHs, HD, TD, K, D, A)
+  * Max/N/Sum on multiple stat categories
+* Additional aggregations for parsed matches:
+  * Mean build times
+  * Skill accuracy
+  * Laning
+  * Ward map
 * Rating Tracking: Users can keep track of their MMR by adding a Steam account to their friends list.
 * Visualizations: Data is rendered into bar charts, histograms, heatmaps, and more.
 * Modular: You may find certain parts of YASP to be useful for your own needs.